ekmolloy/trees-in-the-desert-tutorial/README.md

 Part III
 --------
 In the third step of the divide-and-conquer pipeline, we need to estimate a species trees on each subset of taxa.
-We can use [ASTRAL-III](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2129-y) to estimate a species tree from a set of gene trees (restricted to a subset of the taxa) with the following command:
+We can use [ASTRAL-III](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2129-y) to estimate a species tree from a set of gene trees with the following command:
 ```
 java -jar software/Astral/astral.5.6.3.jar \
     -i data/esti-genes-subset-1-outof-4-tre.txt \